 “What America is tasting now is something insignificant compared to what we have tasted for scores of years,” said bin Laden in one of his first addresses after 9/11.
 “The Islamic world has been tasting this humiliation and this degradation for 80 years.”
 The Sykes-Picot agreement, Peter Bergen wrote in Prospect Magazine, had “the same resonance [for bin Laden] that the 1919 treaty of Versailles did for Hitler.
 It must be avenged and reversed.”

 For bin Laden, a prime example of this “humiliation” was the presence of American and coalition troops in Saudi Arabia (home to some of Islam’s holiest sites) during the 1991 Persian Gulf War against then-Iraqi leader Saddam Hussein.
 He used it as one of the pretexts for his declaration of jihad against the United States.

-As Islamic nations fought among themselves, bin Laden wanted the U.S. out of the fray.
+As Islamic Nations Fought, bin Laden Wanted the U.S. Out of the Fray

 Bin Laden and others were also highly critical of their home countries, whose authoritarian regimes had brutally cracked down on dissenting voices.
 Their plans for jihad included toppling these regimes, which they considered apostates who had abandoned their Muslim principles.

 Bin Laden believed that fighting the “far enemy” of the United States would force the superpower to withdraw from the Middle East entirely, allowing extremists like al-Qaeda to take control from the “near enemies,” including Saudi Arabia, Egypt and other Muslim nations.
 “War with the United States was not a goal in and of itself, but rather an instrument designed to help his brand of extremist Islam survive and flourish among the believers,” wrote Michael Scott Doran in a 2002 issue of Foreign Affairs.
 “Americans, in short, have been drawn into somebody else's civil war.”